EmmyAnieDev/laravel_turorial/README.md

 -   Browser can't understannd SAAS in it raw form, so we don't add it to our "Public" directory.

 -   To be able to use the SAAS we need to istall a package called "vite" by running "npm install", then "npm add -D sass", then "npm run dev"

+-   Laravel comes with complete Authenticated system.
+A lot of the Backend is setup for us, we just need to create the Frontend.

+-   To install UI package we run "composer require laravel/ui", then "php artisan ui vue --auth", then "npm install" && "npm run dev"